alberta-conservation/st-sim-risk-assessment-demo/README.md

 simple state-and-transition simulation model and use it to assess the forecast population responses by a species of interest.

-## 1.1 Import file geodatabase into PostreSQL
+# 2 Importing a geodatabase into PostgreSQL

 Very often, landscape simulation models require the storage and processing of very large geospatial databases (10s to 100s of GB) that